No products in the cart.

-- Does full-spectrum CBD contain THC?
+- Questions about full-spectrum CBD

 What Is Full-Spectrum CBD?

-Full-spectrum CBD products contain all of the naturally-occurring cannabinoids, terpenes, and flavonoids that can be found in hemp plants.
-Full-spectrum CBD is the least altered form of CBD that you can purchase and consume.
+Full-spectrum CBD is CBD that contains all of the naturally occurring cannabinoids, terpenes, and flavonoids that are found in the hemp plant when they’re harvested.
+Full-spectrum CBD is also the least-altered form of CBD you can purchase and consume.

 Does Full-Spectrum CBD Do Anything?

-Does Full-Spectrum CBD Have THC?
+Does Full-Spectrum CBD Contain THC?

 Is Full-Spectrum CBD A Drug?